deksaa/SwitchArcProgressBar/README.md

 # SwitchArcProgressBar
-A custom view that allow to change the progress value and bar by clicking with smooth animation.
+A custom view allows to change the progress value and bar by clicking with smooth animation.

 ## Preview